C++98 OOP: Inheritance and Polymorphism

 }

-};Virtual inheritance ensures that no matter how many times Base is indirectly inherited in the inheritance chain, the final object contains only one copy of the Base subobject.
-However, the cost of virtual inheritance is a more complex object layout, more obscure constructor calling rules, and potentially an extra level of indirection at runtime.
-In embedded environments, this complexity is usually not worth it.
+};Virtual inheritance ensures that no matter how many times Base is indirectly inherited in the inheritance chain, the final object contains only one Base subobject.
+However, the cost of virtual inheritance is more complex object layout, obscure constructor invocation rules, and potentially an extra level of indirection at runtime.
+In an embedded environment, this complexity is usually not worth it.

-A relatively safe consensus is: use multiple inheritance only for "interface inheritance" (where base classes consist entirely of pure virtual functions), and not for "implementation inheritance."
-If your multiple inheritance base classes contain data members or concrete implementations, you are probably already heading down a complex path.
+A relatively safe consensus is: use multiple inheritance only for "interface inheritance" (base classes consist entirely of pure virtual functions), and avoid it for "implementation inheritance".
+If your multiple inheritance base classes contain data members or concrete implementations, you are likely already on a path of unnecessary complexity.

 2. Polymorphism

-If inheritance answers "what are you," then polymorphism answers "how do you behave right now."
-Polymorphism allows you to manipulate a derived class object through a base class pointer or reference, and call into the derived class's implementation at runtime.
+If inheritance answers the question "what are you," then polymorphism answers "what do you act like right now."
+Polymorphism allows you to manipulate a derived class object through a base class pointer or reference, invoking the derived class's implementation at runtime.

 The core of this capability lies in virtual functions.
-When a member function is declared as virtual, it means: which specific implementation to call cannot be determined until runtime, rather than being statically bound at compile time.
+When a member function is declared as virtual, it means: which specific implementation to invoke is determined at runtime, rather than statically bound at compile time.
 This is the fundamental reason why polymorphism works.

 class Animal {